 Read Nehemiah 7

-The Law had not been read publicly to the Israelitess since they had returned from Babylon about 100 years earlier.
-Under Zerubbabel, and later under Ezra and Nehemiah, the people had the privilege and responsibility of restoring the Altar, the Temple, and finally the gates and walls of Jerusalem.
-But the purpose of God for His people was far more than the restoration of buildings and walls.
-These things were meaningless unless the people sincerely obeyed His Word and worshiped Him.
+Under the leadership of Zerubbabel, Ezra, and Nehemiah, the people had the privilege of restoring the Altar, the Temple, and finally the gates and walls of Jerusalem.
+It appeared that everything had been completed.
+But God's ultimate purpose for His people was more than the restoration of buildings and city walls.
+His intent was for His people to obey His Word.

 Thought for Today: